Activated carbon (AC) also called activated charcoal is one of the most popular filtration media for home aquariums.

-With new filtration methods becoming available, some people wonder whether activated carbon is still needed.
+With new filtration methods becoming available, some people wonder whether AC is still needed.

 If you’re not sure whether you should add it to your aquarium’s filter, you’ve come to the right place.
 We’ll answer this and many other questions for you.

 - 2. Do You Need Activated Charcoal In Your Aquarium Filter?

 - 4. How to Change Your AC